gabriellegall/dbt_netsuite/README.md

 - **Solution**: To minimize the data anomalies and ensure consistency throughout the entire data processing pipeline several data quality controls have been implemented:
     - 'open' sales orders and opportunities are actually defined by several NetSuite statuses like 'under discussion', 'ongoing', etc. This list of statuses is provided by the client but there is a risk that some new statuses may be created by the NetSuite admins without informing the data team.
 To ensure that Dbt captures all statuses, a validation list of the open + closed statuses is hard coded in the project parameters.
 If any unknown status appears for sales orders or opportunities, Dbt will return a warning.
     - If any currency is missing from the FX rates file provided by the treasury department, the converted amount will be NULL.
 This represents a high risk that the aggregated data could be incorrect.
 To ensure that amounts are converted properly, a non-NULL constraint is applied on the FX rates after it has been joined with the transactions and transaction lines.
+    - If the bu_code recorded in the budget file recorded manually by the finance team does not exist in NetSuite, it will be impossible to associate it with the sales figures.
+To ensure that all bu_code recorded in the budget file are correct, a non-NULL constraint is applied on the budget after it has been joined with the NetSuite business unit dimension.

 # Discussion
 ## Performance